arjangvt/python-workshop-april2018/README.md

 # PythonWorkshopApril2018

-INTRODUCTION TO PROGRAMMING, DATA VISUALIZATION, &amp; MODEL FITTING WITH PYTHON This workshop explores Python programming language as a tool in the scientific environments and how the language, with several available open source libraries can serve as a powerful weapon in your data
+This workshop explores Python programming language as a tool in the scientific environments and how the language, with several available open source libraries can serve as a powerful weapon in your data